cueband/InfiniTime/README-cueband.md

 The primary additional features:

-* Cueing
+*	Vibration cues at timed intervals.
+*	Weekly scheduling of these intervals.
+*	On-device cue management (e.g. silencing of cues).
+*	Device wear detection (e.g. only cue while worn).
-* Device Activity Log
+*	Device activity log (e.g. when cueing occurs).
-* UART
+*	Synchronization (scheduling and logs) between the device and a user's phone.

 Further functionality:

-* Interface modifications from base InfiniTime
-* Security
+*	Additional security protections.
+* Interface simplifications (feature removal to standard watch functionality).
+* BLE UART alternative for all communciation.
 * ?
 Shipping mode
-* ?
-Reset behaviour

 In the following description, `(*)` denotes a feature not yet fully implemented.